brandongregoryscott/terrafaker/README.md

 [![Version](https://img.shields.io/npm/v/terrafaker.svg)](https://npmjs.org/package/terrafaker)
 [![Downloads/week](https://img.shields.io/npm/dw/terrafaker.svg)](https://npmjs.org/package/terrafaker)

-## Why this exists
+## Goals

-This tool mostly exists to quickly seed data for testing out platforms that rely on infrastructure-as-code, like [Infracost](https://www.infracost.io/).
-If you find it useful, or there's a feature you'd like to see, feel free to open up an [issue](https://github.com/brandongregoryscott/terrafaker/issues).
+The primary goal of this tool is to quickly generate seed data for testing out platforms that use infrastructure-as-code, like [Infracost](https://www.infracost.io/).
+The data used to generate the infrastructure configurations is based on public cloud provider docs, but there is no guarantee that the configurations are valid.
+For example, only some Azure VMs support _accelerators_ or GPU add-ons, but this tool does not encode any of that logic.

+Obviously, you shouldn't use this tool to try to generate real production infrastructure.

 ## Features